pshar33/Chest-X-Ray-Classification-CNN/README.md

 4. Creating and Training the Model: Create a cnn model in KERAS.
 5. Evaluation: Display the plots from the training history.
 6. Prediction: Run predictions with model.predict
-7. Conclusion: Comparing original labels with predicted labels and calculating confusion matrix
+7. Conclusion: Comparing original labels with predicted labels and calculating recall score.

 ## Accuracy and loss plots